2008 Kings XI Punjab season

 Kings XI Punjab (KXIP) is a franchise cricket team based in Mohali, India, which plays in the Indian Premier League (IPL).
 They were one of the eight teams that competed in the 2008 Indian Premier League.
 They were captained by Yuvraj Singh.
 Kings XI Punjab finished third in the IPL and did not qualify for the Champions League T20.

-Indian Premier League
+Squad

+On 18 February 2008, Yuvraj Singh, the team's icon player, was appointed as captain.